silverstripe/silverstripe-framework/docs/en/reference/advanced-templates.md

 the system will attempt to render the object through its forTemplate() method.
 If the `forTemplate()` method has not been defined, the system will return an error.

-Note you also cannot past a variable into a variable, so using `$Property($Value)` within your template will not work
+Note you also cannot pass a variable into a variable, so using `$Property($Value)` within your template will not work

 ###  Includes